gaganmalhotra/IntuitCoding-Challenge/README.md

 ## Installation

-1. Clone the repository: `git clone git@github.com:scotch-io/node-todo`
+1. Clone the repository
+2. Uncompress transaction-data.zip at the root location of the project
 2. Install the application: `npm install`
 3. Start the server: `node server.js`
 4. View in browser at `http://localhost:1338/`